SBD580/shk-madgim-server/README.md

 - **query** `/search`
 search the data for items answering some condition.
 Currently supported filters:
- - `shape` - an GeoJSON object defining a shapte (type+coordinates) which will be used to filter only items their path intersects this shape
+ - `shape` - a GeoJSON object defining a shapte (type+coordinates) which will be used to filter only items their path intersects this shape

 ## references